 - In response to TS, the 25plus:

 - Always outputs all 8 voltage channels, regardless of which channels are enabled for real-time output with the SetVOut#= commands.

 - Never outputs serial sensor data.

 TS

-Apply power to all sensors and channels, take 1 measurement, output data in Hex, and remove power.
+Apply power to all sensors and channels, take 1 measurement, output data in Hex (not including serial sensor data), and remove power.